vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 #### Types of extrinsic motivation

 **External regulation** is the least autonomous, most "controlled" kind of motivation.
-Behaving in accordance with known or predicted external punishment or reward are hallmarks of externally regulated behavior.
+Behaving in accordance with known or predicted external punishment or reward is a hallmark of externally regulated behavior.
 Motivations characterized by external regulation have a clearly defined, externally perceived *locus of causality.* The individual's sense of volition and control over their actions is absent.

 **Introjected regulation** is characterized by internal rewards and punishments.
 Introjection is the voice in your head echoing external pressures, the internalization of others' thoughts and attitudes.
 Pride, social status, and other ego-related motivations are examples of introjected regulation.
 It is still characterized by an external locus of causality as this kind of regulation is not fully integrated with the self.